brevzin/cpp_proposals/2278_cbegin/cbegin.md

 - Sometimes, `It` is already a constant iterator, so we would want to actively avoid wrapping in such a case.
 - The last couple rows are hard.

 Thankfully, this is a solved problem.
-The `views::const_` [in range-v3](https://github.com/ericniebler/range-v3/blob/d098b9610ac2f182f667ae9274ac2fac7f1327f5/include/range/v3/view/const.hpp) has for many years used a formula that works for all of these cases.
+The `views::as_const` [in range-v3](https://github.com/ericniebler/range-v3/blob/d098b9610ac2f182f667ae9274ac2fac7f1327f5/include/range/v3/view/const.hpp) has for many years used a formula that works for all of these cases.
 In C++20 Ranges terms, I would spell it this way:

 ```cpp
 template <std::input_iterator It>